Why are Serious Franchise Leads So Hard to Find?

 The other consideration about relying on referrals from any source is your reliance on luck, good timing and circumstances generally out of your control.
 The deeper your network, the more likely you’ll be able to predict the number of referrals that will come from various sources.
 Another approach is to simply build and work your referral network but not rely on any deal estimates in planning your business strategy.
 Anything that happens is like a bonus.

 It takes a great deal of time to build and nurture a referral network.
-Is this the best use of your time when you’re trying to build your franchise brand or your brokerage?
+Is this the best use of your time when you’re trying to build your franchise brand or your consultancy?
 Or is the risk higher than the reward?

 What is the consideration stage and qualification of the referrals you receive?

 Our pipeline management theory is simple: if we can help you find and talk with more of the right people (i.e. serious interest) do you think you could do more deals?
+In our experience the answer is yet, up to 50% more agreements with no incremental lead gen investment.

 Franchise Pipeline Solutions Uses 3 Means to Determine Serious Interest